Since we all do it so much, wouldn’t it be nice to get paid to watch movies?

 There are plenty of hands-on jobs in the entertainment industry that you can pursue as well, and careers typically start when you start interning for a director, producer, director of photography, gaffer, or any other persons in charge on a production set.

 Can you still get paid to watch movies today?

 Absolutely.
 As long as movies are still being put out by the studios, you can find ways to get paid to watch them.

-If you’re already spending plenty of your time watching movies and trailers – you might as well get paid for it!
+If you’re already spending plenty of your time watching movies and trailers, you might as well get paid for that time!

 Other ways to get paid for doing mundane tasks